 Dendritic corrosion is more complex in nature than galvanic as the reaction itself is actually capable of rerouting a connection.
 Since a newly formed connection no longer pulls from the right trace source, a device stops working altogether or certain functionality is lost.
 This is often the case in battery failure.
-You may have experienced this type of corrosion if you’ve got your device wet.
+You may have experienced this type of deterioration if you’ve got your device wet.
 While it doesn’t fail instantly after exposure, over time the battery slowly loses charging capability.
 Eventually it will die completely as the device will not being able to pull enough power from the new trace.

-Lucky for the team at HZO, all of our electronics are waterproof and corrosion resistant.
+Lucky for the team at HZO, all of our products are waterproof and corrosion resistant.
 One of HZO’s Senior Technicians, Nate Gold, dunks devices on a daily basis as part of his job analyzing and validating products.
 He recently found his personal phone at the bottom of a soapy sink full of dishes, courtesy of his two year old daughter.
 It’s one of the few times he’s experienced a submersion test that he hadn’t done intentionally, but in the end the only inconvenience he suffered from the 45 minute device bath was a few missed calls.

 That’s the beauty and power of HZO Protection.
-Our organic coating is a pinhole free barrier that offers complete water and corrosion protection.
+Our organic coating is a pinhole free barrier that offers complete water and protection.
 HZO’s team of engineers are one click away from helping you create a waterproof and corrosion-proof device.
-Help your customers eliminate the stress of device failure by stopping corrosion before it starts.
+Help your customers eliminate the stress of device failure by stopping it before it starts.
 Click here to start the conversation.